Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Repetition, Looping

-Generally, code executes line by line, starting at the top and continuing to the bottom.
 If we want to do the same thing more than once, repeating yourself is clumsy and hard to read.
-We program to be lazy; a good mantra is DRY: Don't Repeat Yourself!
+We program to be lazy.
+A good mantra is DRY: Don't Repeat Yourself!
 Loops provide the structure to do a task repeatedly, repeat until a condition is met, repeat until every item in a collection is examined, or repeat indefinitely.
+Generally, code executes line by line, starting at the top and continuing to the bottom.
+A loop breaks this rule, allowing code to circle back on itself.

 Let's first examine the `while` loop:

 {{ codeblock(fn="loops_scream", lc="py") }}

 This code will cause your computer to print 'hello...' forever.
+It is still ok to run it.
-Feel free to run it, you can stop the code from executing by sending a 'keyboard interrupt', by pressing `Ctrl + c`.
+You can stop the code from executing by sending a 'keyboard interrupt', `Ctrl + c`.

-The infinite loop can be a valuable tool for programs that you want to run until the user wishes to perform some action to close out of it.
+The infinite loop can be a valuable tool for programs that need to run until the user performs some action to close it.
-Let's combine a while loop with some earlier knowledge, and demonstrate how to exit a loop with the `break` keyword:
+Let's combine a while loop with some earlier knowledge, and demonstrate how to exit a loop early with the `break` keyword:

 {{ codeblock(fn="loops_input_to_break", lc="py") }}

 This program will continually prompt the user for input, and print it back out to them.
 Unless, that is, the user enters 'q'.
-Then, when code execution reaches the `break` statement, code execution will exit the loop.
+This will cause the code to reach the `break` statement, causing the loop to be exited.
 Since that is the end of this code sample, the program ends.

 {{ codeblock(fn="loops_2_var_counter", lc="py") }}

-This program uses 2 variables, and places a condition just like the ones we use with 'if' statements after the 'while' keyword.
+This program uses 2 variables, and places a conditional statement just like the ones we use with 'if' blocks after the 'while' keyword.
 Can you guess what you have to do to exit this program once it begins running?
 No cheating by using a keyboard interrupt!

 Sometimes in a loop, we want to skip to the next iteration if a condition is met.
-We can achieve this effect with the `continue` keyword.
+We can we can use the `continue` keyword to do this.

 {{ codeblock(fn="loops_simple_continue", lc="py") }}

 This program prints out the number of each iteration, except for the cases where the iteration is equal to 3 or 7.
-We also have a different approach for a conditional that wishes to check equality against several items.
-In this case, we ask if the number is within a set of other numbers.
+We see here a new type of conditional statement.
+If you wish to check if a value is one of a set of values, you may use this syntax, placing the values in between the curly braces separated by commas as shown.

 ## Collections